MidnightShad0w/user-auth-services/README.md

 "password": "password1"
 }

+gRPC tests - localhost:8082/composition/authorize-grpc
+with body -
+{
+"login": "user4",
+"password": "password4"
+}

 After posting any of this requests check logs in docker

+***

-If you want to rebuild project use these commands:
+**If you want to rebuild project use these commands:**

 >docker-compose down --volumes